 Synthesia Technology offers for these cases the Phono Spray I-905 injected polyurethane product.

 Phono Spray I-905 is a thermo-acoustic polyurethane system in two components: polyol and isocyanate.
-The system is applied by casting and injected "in situ", which allows to obtain low-density open-cell rigid foam with good acoustic absorption properties.
+The system is applied by casting and injected "in situ", which allows obtaining low-density open-cell rigid foam with good acoustic absorption properties.
 The application of Phono Spray I-905 in a given constructive solution improves the overall acoustic insulation of this solution.

 If you'd like to receive further information on the Phono Spray I-905 system, download the following factsheet of our thermo-acoustic insulating solutions or contact us.